PedroGiu13/MNIST---Neural-Network/README.md

 * Dropout rate = 0.2
 * Learning rate = 0.001

-**Data Augmentation:** to further imporve the models performance the data was augmented by rotating, shifting, and zoming the images.
-This process enriches the training sample without having to add more data.
-It is important to mention that the level of rotation is very sensitive here since a number can change depending on the rotations.
-For example, the number one can be interpreted as a seven if it is rotated too much.
-The same applies to the number six and nine.
+**Data Augmentation:** to further improve the model's generalization and prevent overfitting, data augmentation was applied by introducing random rotations, spatial shifts, and zooming to the images.
+This technique synthetically enriches the training set, allowing the model to learn from a wider variety of representations without requiring the collection of additional data.

+However, the parameters for these transformations, particularly the degree of rotation, must be strictly constrained for digit recognition tasks.
+Unlike standard image classification (where a cat is still a cat upside down), handwritten digits are highly sensitive to orientation.
+For instance, excessive rotation can cause a "1" to become indistinguishable from a "7", or effectively invert a "6" into a "9".
+Therefore, the augmentation ranges were kept intentionally small to introduce helpful variance without corrupting the underlying labels.

 **Model Training:** with the optimal set of paramateres and the enriched training data, the CNN was retrained to optimize the weights using the ADAM optimizer.